tamilarasans/infy/README.md

  3. Build customerrewardinfo by using monthly summary and total ponts calculation for each transaction of that month.

-Points calculation logic : A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent over $50 in each transaction (e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).
+Points calculation logic : A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent between $50 and $100 in each transaction.(e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).

 Applicatiom is built using Spring Boot framework with in memory db h2.